 - Historical Views (2 "H" designated courses, 0–6 additional credit hours).
 This requirement enables students to understand that every contemporary issue has a history, and that an understanding of historical context and change is essential to an understanding of the contemporary moment.
 "H" designated courses emphasize longitudinal thinking and the investigation of the processes and the meanings of change over time.

 - Diversity and Global Cultures (2 "D" designated courses, 0–6 additional credit hours).
 This requirement increases students' understanding of the world's diversity and pluralism.
 "D" designated courses study some aspect of two broad and interrelated areas:

 - the nature and meaning of diversity and the experience of groups marginalized because of their race, ethnicity, gender, sexuality or other characteristics; and

 - cultures other than those of Europe and the United States.

 Academic Advising and Responsibilities

-Students in the college are expected to assume responsibility for planning their academic program in conjunction with their academic advisor in accordance with college rules and policies and with departmental major requirements.
-Any questions concerning these provisions are to be directed to the student's academic advisor.
-The college cannot assume responsibility for problems resulting from students failing to follow the policies stated in the catalog or from incorrect advice given by someone other than an appropriate staff member of the college.
+Students in the college are expected to assume responsibility for planning their academic program in conjunction with their academic advisor.
+Planning must be in accordance with college rules, policies and with departmental major requirements.
+Any questions concerning these provisions are to be directed to the student's primary academic advisor.
+The college cannot assume responsibility for problems resulting from students failing to follow the policies stated in the catalog, failing to understand their degree audit in consult with their academic advisor, or from incorrect advice given by someone other than an appropriate staff member of the college.